bahaouni/Nemorix/docs/guide/tiers.md

 ### Tier 2 — CXL Memory (the key innovation)

-- **Hardware:** Samsung CMM-D, SK Hynix Type-3 (CXL 2.0, PCIe 5.0 x16)
+- **Hardware:** Samsung CMM-D (MD220), SK Hynix Type-3 (CXL 2.0, PCIe 5.0 x16)
-- **Bandwidth:** 64 GB/s unidirectional read (source: Samsung CMM-D datasheet)
+- **Bandwidth:** 36 GB/s measured sequential read (Samsung CMM-D specification)
 - **Latency:** ~5 µs base + transfer time
-- **Role:** "Warm" tier for agents idle for 5–10 minutes.
+- **Role:** “Warm” tier for agents idle for 5–10 minutes.
 Fastest recall after GPU.
-- **Resume latency:** ~25 ms average for a 32–64K agent (on-demand partial load)
+- **Resume latency:** ~16 ms average for a 32–64K agent (on-demand partial load, FP8)
-- **Cost:** $4/GB/month — 10× cheaper than HBM, 40× more expensive than SSD
+- **Cost:** ~$4/GB/month — 10× cheaper than HBM, 40× more expensive than SSD

-> **Why CXL matters:** No other KV-cache system uses CXL.
-It's the natural first tier below GPU VRAM — fast enough for sub-100ms recall, cheap enough to pool large amounts of agent state.
-This is Nemorix's primary hardware differentiator.
+> **Why CXL matters:** CXL’s primary contribution is **capacity**, not raw bandwidth.
+> Its 512 GB pool prevents agents from spilling to NVMe (230 ms recall), which is what
+> keeps all 50 agents under the 200 ms SLA.
+The 2.2× latency improvement over a
+> RAM-only hierarchy comes from avoiding that SSD overflow — not because 36 GB/s
+> beats DDR5’s 50 GB/s for sequential reads (it doesn’t).
+This is Nemorix’s primary
+> hardware differentiator: no other KV-cache system uses CXL as a managed tier.

 ### Tier 3 — CPU RAM